 This college prep course will take another look at American and World History.
 Students must be able to demonstrate critical thinking skills, analyze historical concepts and be an active participant.
 Unlike other history courses, this course will focus on the development of culture, rather than politics.
 This course will connect trends in human thinking with time periods and events studied in past history classes.
 Topics will include music, art, psychology, and philosophy.
 Students will be expected to discuss the role of government, psychology, and technology in culture.
-Additionally, students will be required to develop two major projects and take a final exam.
+Additionally, students will be required to develop two major projects.
+All students are required to successfully complete World History in order to meet graduation requirements.
+This course does not meet that requirement.